xliucs/MTTS-CAN/README.md

 ## Basis Paper
 The code is based on the following paper:
-#### [Xin Liu](https://homes.cs.washington.edu/~xliu0/), [Josh Fromm](https://www.linkedin.com/in/josh-fromm-2a4a2258/), [Shwetak Patel](https://ubicomplab.cs.washington.edu/members/), [Daniel McDuff](https://www.microsoft.com/en-us/research/people/damcduff/), “Multi-Task Temporal Shift Attention Networks for On-Device Contactless Vitals Measurement”, NeurIPS 2020, Oral Presentation (105 out of 9454 submissions)
+#### [Xin Liu](https://homes.cs.washington.edu/~xliu0/), [Josh Fromm](https://www.linkedin.com/in/josh-fromm-2a4a2258/), [Shwetak Patel](https://ubicomplab.cs.washington.edu/members/), [Daniel McDuff](https://www.microsoft.com/en-us/research/people/damcduff/), “Multi-Task Temporal Shift Attention Networks for On-Device Contactless Vitals Measurement”, NeurIPS 2020, Oral Presentation (105 out of 9454 submissions)´

+### Preprocessing
+It is recommended to save the important information of each video into a hdf5-file using the `prepare_databases.py` script.
+Here pixel data, ground truth and various parameters are integrated.

 ## Training